JinJinQuant/CoTe/DataStructure/Fundamentals/README.md

 ### reference (&)

+1. Reference in Variables

+2. Reference in Function Arguments

+3. Difference with Pointers

 ### const
 This keyword is used to define constant variables, making them immutable after their initial assignment.